ProjectGlassV3/GlassGPT/README.md

 </d:devices>
 ```

+# In Progress
+ - Implementing GPT vision support.
+ - Implementing Always On listening.
+ - Migrating off the OpenAI-Java library to Retrofit w/ Azure OpenAI service.

 # TO-DO
- - Implementing GPT vision support.
  - Still Image Translation support.
-(Originally planned to be Live Translate, but there's no cost effective way to continously send images to OpenAI's API.
+(Originally planned to be Live Translate, but there's no cost effective way to continuously send images to OpenAI's API.

 # License
 Additional details can be found in the LICENSE file.